8d1h/IntersectionTheory/docs/src/dev.md

 ### Computing blowup
 The computation of the blowup requires a "pushforward" function.
-In *Macaulay2* there are two implementations: `pushForward`, and `pushFwd` from the *PushForward* package.
-The former appears to be faster so we followed this implementation.
-(Our implementation is still not optimal and is slower than *Macaulay2*'s.)
+In *Macaulay2* there are two functions that do this: `pushForward`, and `pushFwd` from the *PushForward* package. `pushFwd` eventually calls `pushForward` so they are in fact the same.

+!!! warning
+    Our implementation is still not optimal and is slower than *Macaulay2*'s: the step using `std` to reduce the module is slow.
+Is this a Singular problem?

 On the other hand, the counterpart in *Chow*, `FiniteRingExtension`, is very inefficient.
 This makes blowups in *Chow* very slow.